Quantifying Information Extraction using Generalized Quantum Measurements: Application of the observational entropy framework to von Neumann measurement scheme

+where $\U=\exp(-i \kappa\hat{M}\otimes \hat{p})$, $p_x=\tr[\PO_x(\R)]$, and $\C=\{\PO_x\}$ defines the coarse-graining on the system.
 It is assumed that we can measure the probe exactly, so there is no uncertainty coming from measuring the position directly.
-However, typically the probe itself is assumed not to be fully localized (in order to imitate the quantum uncertainty in measuring the position); in this paper, we choose an probe initially prepared in a ``pure Gaussian state'',
+However, typically the probe itself is assumed not to be fully localized (in order to imitate the quantum uncertainty in measuring the position); in this paper, we choose a probe initially prepared in a \emph{pure Gaussian} state,

 where